wakamori-k/learning-flask/README.md

-# RESTful API sample with Flask
+# Web API with Flask

-A RESTful API that manages user information consisting of id and name.
+An Web API that manages user information consisting of id and name.

 ## Deploy to Heroku